FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Where TLS-based EAP methods are used, implementations MUST still validate EAP server certificates in all situations other than provisioning.
-Where the provisioning method under the "eap.arpa" domain defines that provisioning happen via another protocol such as with HTTPS, the EAP peer MAY skip validating the EAP server certificate.
+Where the provisioning method under the eap.arpa. domain defines that provisioning happen via another protocol such as with HTTPS, the EAP peer MAY skip validating the EAP server certificate.